Kristina01111000/unichirsite/README.md

 - make sure to update the themes every couple months
 - ask if he has any other patient reviews that he wants put up
-- see if he wants the new picture still, it has people from years ago
 - write a review about  how he helped me fix my plantar fasciitis

 - check the automatic updates